Canada’s inflation rate slowed to 5.2% in February. When will it return to normal?

 Inflation is the rising cost of goods and services, which leads to a decrease in the purchasing power of money.

-Say you earn $10.
+Say you have $10.
 Last year, a can of tomato sauce cost $5, so you could afford two cans.
 But the cost per can has risen to $6.50, which means now you can only afford one.
 Over time, you’ll be able to purchase fewer and fewer things with the same $10 of income.
 When your income growth does not rise in sync with inflation, your purchasing power erodes and your standard of living decreases.

 Inflation lower than 2% suggests there is an excess of supply, which means the economy is struggling; this leads to less production and fewer jobs.